jaaferh/thegenericjournal/README.md

 ## Short-Term Todo:

+- Make all dev changes in development branch and then merge to main.
+Make all deployment changes in main
 - Add debug messages to other controllers after testing it works
 - NgModel issue with comment edits on the same level
 - Add 'back to top' button